 Denver VA Hospital

-On Tuesday, Jeremy drove us over an hour to the ER at the Denver VA Hospital.
+On Tuesday, Jeremy drove over an hour to the ER at the Denver VA Hospital.
 The Colorado Springs VA Clinic told me that I need to go to Denver in order to be seen, for some reason… I was VERY anxious to learn the extent of my injuries.
 The drive there was absolutely beautiful, at least.

 Within an hour, I was admitted, triaged, and sent up to the radiology department for X-rays.
 We met with Dr. Tyler Schmidt, who confirmed that there was NOT a fracture.
 After explaining again that I am positive there is a problem internally, he ordered a CT Scan for a clearer picture.
 Linda, the CT technician and a fellow cyclist, actually gave me her personal cell and offered her home to me if I needed a place to stay while in Denver.
 The CT Scan came back clear of fractures (not even a hair line), but the Doctor concluded that I do have a moderate Medial Ligamental Sprain with possible micro-tearing.
 I waited patiently for my IBUProfen prescription; and although there’s nothing sexy about a giant knee brace, I still gave it a solid try.
 Hey, laugh now, cry later.

 I am currently in Colorado Springs and am in very good hands.
 The Veterans here have been taking me out for meals, and after quickly gauging how hard headed I can be, are making sure I don’t ‘overdo’ it.
-My riding partner, John, has been my right hand man, taking on the role of human cane and literally supporting every step I’ve had to take.

 A local cycling host named Jeffrey took me into his home for a comfortable and quiet recovery, completely free of charge.
 Turns out, he spent a lot of his youth in my tiny hometown of Norwalk, OH.
 His Grandpa was a pastor at the church where I attended pre-school, and also where my Dad took me sledding every single winter… He still has his Grandpa’s commemorative plate with the Lutheran Church engraved, seen below.
 This is INSANELY uncanny – almost scary. 🙂

 Overall, I am fortunate and grateful.
 This could have been significantly worse and I couldn’t have hand picked a better group of people to be surrounded by.
-Now, to brainstorm my plan of attack for the magestic and massive Rocky Mountains as well as the rest of my journey…
+Now, to brainstorm my plan of attack for the majestic and massive Rocky Mountains as well as the rest of my journey…

 ~ Shed any and all weight off my gear that is not absolutely essential for survival